digisavvy/some-like-it-neat/README.md

 Bourbon and Neat are used for providing simple Sass mixins and leverages a simple grid system that let's you markup your theme how you want, while you use their math, unlike Bootstrap and Foundation, presently.

 There are things you need to install before you hack away at things.
-There are three package managers to install: Node (which installs the NPM package manager), Bower.
+There are three package managers to install: Node (which installs the NPM package manager).
 Each of these have dependencies that also need to be installed.
 Fortunately, this is all "fairly easy".

 * #### Prerequisites
   * You'll need to download and install [Node](https://nodejs.org/)